 This is the first time Google’s ever released a version of Android early for more than just a Nexus or Pixel device.
 So while it’s exciting, you might run into problems.
 Just make sure you know what to expect, back up your device first, and are prepared for the situation.
 Don’t just instantly register for the beta on your Nokia or OnePlus device if it’s your only device.

-Google did release the Android P Developer Preview 3 (beta 2) for the Pixel and Pixel 2 on June 6th.
+Google did release the Android P Developer Preview 5 (beta 4) for the Pixel and Pixel 2 on July 25th.
 However, that’s only for the Pixel.
-That said, we’re expecting other beta program members (linked to above) to offer OTA update or new beta files within the next few weeks.
+That said, we’re expecting other beta program members (linked to above) to offer OTA update or new beta files shortly.
+Essential released it already, and others will follow.

 Basically, be smart, use caution, and know what you’re getting into before you proceed.
 For more details, below are a few reasons why you should and maybe shouldn’t try the Android P beta today.
 At least for the Pixel, but those same reasons apply to any and all devices.
-In closing, we recommend waiting for the 4th and final Android P beta release in July.
-That’s your best bet for a seamless and smooth experience.
+In closing, we recommended waiting for the 5th and final Android P beta release in July, and now that it’s here, give it a try.
+It is your best bet for a seamless and smooth experience.

 Install Android P If You Like Living on the Edge